ATTENTION: CSLS Springfield office will close in the Spring of 2024.

 For more information on how we can help your family, contact us at (703) 685-1070 (Falls Church office) and (703) 866-0433 (Springfield office)

-Children’s Speech and Language Services, Inc. is excited to continue offering our feeding groups.
-The group integrates a combination of the best feeding methods to meet your individual child’s needs.
+Happy Graduates!
+Children’s Speech and Language Services, Inc. in the Falls Church office is excited to continue offering our feeding groups through our EMBRACE Feeding Program.
+The group integrates a combination of the best feeding methods to meet your child’s individual needs.
 The goals of the program include:

 “Our 7 year-old son struggles with significant sensory processing and autism spectrum issues.
 For several years, his diet has been limited to just a few bland and carb-heavy choices.
 His limited forms of protein have been from milk and cheese pizza.
 Left to his own devices, he would never venture from those two items.
 This kid’s olfactory senses are so exquisite, he can tell from the next room if we switched brands of cheese pizza on him.
 The ongoing battles over mealtime had become terribly stressful.
 But we experienced even more anxiety about his serious nutritional deficits.